whooshoo/foss/README.md

 ## Installation
 1. Clone the repository or download the zip file and extract the file.
-2. Open the terminal within the application and use `npm i`.
+2. Open the terminal within the application and use `npm i chalk yargs`.
 3. Enjoy!

 ## Commands